How to Get a UX Internship: Hiring Tips for Employers 2025

 User Experience or UI/UX Assignment

-This is where you get to assess their design skills.
+This is where you get to test their design skills.

-We designed a simple test where candidates for the internship had to think like designers to design prototypes of actual work we've done for a client account before.
+We created a simple test where candidates for the internship had to think like designers to design prototypes of actual work we’ve done for a client account before.

-Each candidate had to perform usability testing on their work, keeping in mind that all the elements and interaction on their designs have to be focused on helping the user navigate each page as smoothly as possible.
+Each candidate had to do usability testing on their work, assuming all elements and interaction on their designs had to be focused on helping the user navigate each page as smoothly as possible.

 A fun assignment would be to fix up Google's icon designs - Credits: TechCrunch

-The end product of their work gives us good insights on the functionality of their current level of work, the skills they possess and which skills we should focus on teaching them.
+The outcome of their work gives us a good idea of their current level of work, skills they have and which skills we need to teach them.

-Based on their overall performance, we discuss the performance and provide feedback to each candidate on their work and see how they take it, because a good intern takes feedback well.
+Based on their overall performance we discuss the performance and give feedback to each candidate on their work and see how they take it, because a good intern takes feedback well.

-The best attitude with at least a good fundamental understanding of what a good UX is gets to start their career with us while the others had to look for other jobs.
+The best attitude with at least a good basic understanding of what is a good UX gets to start with us while the others have to look for other jobs.

 Credits: Glints